 Don't Let the Screwcap Fool You

-Why?
 Because cork closures make wines susceptible to oxidation and TCA, the chemical compound that creates the wine flaw known as "cork taint".
-Both Conditions are bad news to wineries, particularly when it is reported that up to 5% of all wines using cork closures are flawed in this manner.
+Both conditions are bad news to wineries, particularly when it is reported that up to 5% of all wines using cork closures are flawed in this manner.

-You will notice that this month's Gold Series wine club selections from Tiera Winery have screwcaps.
+You will notice that this month's Gold Wine Club selections from Tiera Winery have screwcaps.
 You will see for yourself that the screwcap is only a closure-and a good one at that!